Reporting

 This allows companies to compare clearly and choose the solution that best fits their needs.

-Beyond the cost, the essential point is to have a system that centralizes all ESG data in one place.
+Beyond the cost, the essential point is to have a system that centralizes all ESG data in one place, supported by reliable ESG software that automates data collection and reporting.

 When information is scattered across departments and spreadsheets, any external evaluation becomes a slow and costly process.